ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 - Need to do more research on `docker compose` command and the purpose of the `yml` file.
 ---

+There are two methods that you can use set up and build your course containers: either using the images that are on the UCR servers, or building them yourself with the given files on your own machine.

 ## Accessing Containers on UCR Servers in VSCode (Recommended)

 First, you need to SSH to UCR servers for your course.
 If you do not know how to, refer to [this video](https://www.youtube.com/watch?v=4wrQ-MFxO3Q) for an example.
 Open your home directory folder, which for CS-related majors should be `/home/csmajs/[your_ucr_netid]`, or for non-CS-related majors, should be `/class/classes/[your_ucr_netid]`.
 Depending on which server you logged into, you should see an executable named after your course.
 For example, if you logged onto `cs100.cs.ucr.edu`, there should be an executable named `cs100` (no file extension) in your folder.
 That executable would be run by running the command `./cs100` into your terminal (Ctrl + \`).
 So, the command you would run to access the container for your course would be `./[course_name_here]`.
 This container already has all the required software for that course.
 All proper `Dockerfiles` and images have already been configured for your course, so all you need to do is run the executable script!